exactly/about/jobs/head_of_community.md

 ## Contact

-If you want to apply to this position, please send your resume to jobs at exact dot ly with the subject "Community Manager Application".
+If you want to apply to this position, please send your resume to jobs at exact dot ly with the subject "Head of Community Application".